I asked my soul: What is Delhi? She replied: The world is the body and Delhi its life. ~ Mirza Ghalib

 New Delhi, designed by Edwin Lutyen and some other brilliant architects such as Robert Tor Russell, E. Montague Thomas, Herbert Baker, did not exist in the 19th century and was inaugurated in 1931.

-Watercolours, painted on ivory plaques with the views of Qutb, Delhii by unknown artist ca.1850
+Watercolours painted on ivory plaques with the views of Qutb, Delhi by unknown artist ca.1850

 Qutb Minar, the world’s tallest brick minaret at 72.5 metres, was built in 1193 by Qutb-ud-din-Aibak, the first Muslim ruler of Delhi.
 Qutab-ud-din Aibak commenced the construction of the Qutab Minar, but could only finish the basement.
 His successor, Iltutmush, added three more storeys, and in 1368, Firoz Shah Tughlak constructed the fifth and the last storey.